Squadron Supreme: Earth-616 version

-This team, set in Marvel's mainstream reality, features characters from numerous alternate universes, such as the Nighthawk from Supreme Power, a Hyperion from a reality that had been destroyed upon colliding with another universe, Doctor Spectrum from the world of the Great Society (which was destroyed by Namor the Sub-Mariner to prevent it from colliding with the mainstream universe), the Blur from the New Universe, and Warrior Woman from a Secret Wars tie-in (posing as the Earth-712 Squadron Supreme's Power Princess).
+This team, set in Marvel's mainstream reality, features characters from numerous alternate universes, such as the Nighthawk from Supreme Power, a Hyperion from a reality that had been destroyed upon colliding with another universe, Doctor Spectrum from the world of the Great Society (which was destroyed by Namor to prevent it from colliding with the mainstream universe), the Blur from the New Universe, and Warrior Woman (a counterpart of Power Princess posing as her Earth-712 counterpart).

-The Squadron Supreme's first action was to get revenge on Namor for what happened to the worlds of some of its members.
-They attacked Atlantis where Hyperion beheaded Namor and Zarda killed Attuma.
-The fight ended with Hyperion lifting Atlantis above the ocean and throwing it onto the ground hard enough to kill the remaining Atlanteans present.
-The actions caused by the Squadron Supreme led the Avengers Unity Division to apprehend them before anyone else ends up killed by their hand.
-The Squadron Supreme were saved by Thundra and later teleported to Weirdworld, where they encounter Doctor Druid, who plans to mind-control Weirdworld's inhabitants.
-The Squadron Supreme shatter the crystal that Druid was using to enhance his mind control powers and return home.
-Power Princess remains on Weirdworld and reveals herself as Warrior Woman.
-Thundra sides with the Squadron Supreme, although she is unsure if she should help the Squadron Supreme protect the world or help protect the world from the Squadron Supreme.

 Through Modred the Mystic's magical modifications to Reed Richard's time machine, Hyperion and Doctor Spectrum are accidentally transformed into ephemeral "ghosts" caught in the past; specifically during the Squadron's attack on Atlantis and just before Hyperion kills Namor.
 They decide to change the past by dragging this past Namor back to the present, thereby resurrecting him.
 Although this action is easy for Hyperion, who has had second thoughts about the cutthroat methods the Squadron Supreme has been using, it is more difficult for Doctor Spectrum, as Namor destroyed her Earth.
-At the end of the story arc, Hyperion leads the action to disband the Squadron, and the team goes their separate ways.
+Hyperion leads the action to disband the Squadron, and the team goes their separate ways.